Logo PyPlate

 There are two ways to get the code:

-1. Download the latest release (the 'Source code (zip)' file should work an all platforms).
+1. Download the latest release (the 'pyplate-<version>.zip' file should work on all platforms).

 2. Or you can clone the git repo to get the latest (and often broken) code from the main branch: